=== WP Mail SMTP by WPForms ===

 = Mailgun SMTP =

 Mailgun SMTP is a popular SMTP service provider that allows you to send large quantities of emails.
-They allow you to send your first 10,000 emails for free every month.
+They provide 5,000 free emails per month for 3 months.

 WP Mail SMTP plugin offers a native integration with MailGun.
 All you have to do is connect your Mailgun account, and you will improve your email deliverability.